Effect-TS/data/docs/modules/Brand.ts.md

 ## Brand (interface)

 A generic interface that defines a branded type.
-It contains a `unique symbol` property `[BrandTypeId]` with a `string` property, which represents the brand.

 **Signature**